-Hello and welcome to our big list of the best beaches in Sydney and our Sydney Beaches Map.
-This article shows all of the beaches, baths and ocean and harbour pools we have visited and written about in Sydney and has links through to very detailed posts about them all.
+Hello and welcome to our big list of the best family beaches in Sydney.
+This article shows all of the beaches, baths, ocean pools and harbour pools we have visited and written about.
+You can link through to very detailed posts about each one.

 Click through to read the detailed post for each of Sydney’s beach beaches, you’ll find where to park, info on shade and where the nearest cafe is.